DevL/potency/output/md/Skills/Aspects of Magic.md

 > Meister Xax, another member of the _Learned's Guild_ is not only a self-proclaimed great architect and master builder, but also a master of earth magic.
 He can encase an object in a protective crust (_formation of agency_), move the earth aside (_portation of essence_), and even shake the ground when enraged (_sunderance of essence_).

-## Character Point Cost of Magic and Aspects
+## Character Point Cost of  the Aspects
-Magical skills are acquired at the same cost as mundane skills.
-However, in order to cast spells, it is necessary to understand the aspect or aspects involved in a given spell.
-For each level taken in a magical skill, it is possible to acquire an aspect for 5 character points.
+Once the seven aspects of magic have been acquired at [skill level](../Skills/Skill%20Level.md) 1 (_untrained_) by taking the [trait](../Character%20Options/Traits.md) _Arcane Initiate_, they can be raised at the same cost as mundane skills.

-> A level 2 _Kyreenian Sword Dancer_ could acquire _agency_ and _formation_ for 10 points after having spent 3 points on the magical skill.
-This is 13 points in total for some minor boosts.
-Advancing to level 3 (+3 points) and grabbing _sunderance_ (+5 points) makes it a total of 21 character points for some moderately useful effects.
+> A _Kyreenian Sword Dancer_ could acquire the trait _Arcane Initiate_ and the aspects  _agency_ 2 and _formation_ 2 for 14 character points which is enough for the smallest of boosts.
+Advancing both to level 3 (+6 points) and grabbing _sunderance_ 3 (+6 points) makes it a total of 26 character points for some rather useful effects.

-> A war mage not caring for anything other than _essence_ and _sunderance_ could do some real damage by only spending 20-25 character points (level 4-5 + 10 points for _essence_ and  _sunderance_).
-They would be as much a one-trick-pony as an archer though.
+> A war mage not caring for anything other than _essence_ and _sunderance_ could do some real damage by spending 30-38 character points to take _Arcane Initiate_ and level 4-5 each in _essence_ and _sunderance_.

-## Option: Aspectless Magic
-As an alternative to the aspects, a character could wield any kind of magic, only limited by what the player and gamemaster agrees on.
-If using this option, let magical skills cost twice as much as ordinary skill.